 Isis' management team has led the advancement of RNA-targeted technologies.
 The team's collective industry experience, vision, and dedication to RNA-based drug discovery and development have made Isis a leader.

 Isis has reported broad progress in advancing the technology and has achieved commercialization of the first two antisense drugs to reach the market, Vitravene and KYNAMRO.
-KYNAMRO, recently approved, is the first systemically administered antisense drug to be approved and the first to be approved for lifelong treatment of a chronic disease, Homozygous Familial Hypercholesterolemia.
+KYNAMRO, approved in January 2013, is the first systemically administered antisense drug to be approved and the first to be approved for lifelong treatment of a chronic disease, Homozygous Familial Hypercholesterolemia.

 Early in Dr. Crooke’s career, he led the creation of the first broad anticancer program in the industry at Bristol-Myers, bringing nine anticancer drugs to the market in the first five years of his career.
 He then assumed responsibility for worldwide R&D at SmithKline Beckman.
 While at SmithKline, he led the restructuring of the R&D organization and was involved in commercializing numerous new drugs in broad therapeutic areas.
 He also coordinated all research activities including, instruments and diagnostics.
 During his career, he has led the development of more than 20 marketed drugs.